alicereactus/alicereactus/README.md

 ## Hi there! 👋 My name is Alice.
-* 😊 I'm responsible, motivated, easy-to-learn React Frontend Developer open to work now.
+* 😊 I'm responsible, motivated, easy-to-learn React Frontend Developer.
 * 😍 I like programming because it's interesting for me to create something, to make user interface alive and friendly.
 * 🌱 I’m currently learning technologies associated with Frontend.
 * 👯 I will be glad to share my experience and learn from other developers.